jbaze/teams-api/Documentation/README.md

 ### 3. PUT /api/v1/teams

 Update an existing team.
-Only the fields provided in the request will be updated.
+Only the fields provided in the request will be updated. **If updating players with email addresses, registration confirmation emails will be automatically sent.**

 **Query Parameters:**
 - `id` (required) - The team ID to update

+**Player Email Support (NEW!):**
+- When adding/updating players, include an `email` field to send registration confirmation
+- Players without email addresses are added normally without email notification

 **Example:**